By Gemma Tedaldi | Published: 27 May 2024 | Updated: 26th January 2026

 Can you see Mount Fuji from the Shinkansen between Tokyo and Kyoto?

 If the weather is good with minimal haze, then yes you can in theory see Mount Fuji from the Shinkansen between Tokyo and Kyoto.
-We didn’t see Fuji whilst on the Shinkansen, but we did travel along that route in the evening during the winter so it was already dark!
+On our first trip we didn’t see Fuji whilst on the Shinkansen, but we did travel along that route in the evening during the winter so it was already dark!
+On our second trip we were lucky enough to see Fuji in all his glory for quite some time!

 Conclusion: How To Get From Tokyo To Kyoto